P\'osa-type results for Berge-hypergraphs

 \subsection{Examples showing the sharpness of conditions}

 In this subsection, we show that it is impossible to strengthen Theorem~\ref{Theorem_Posa_r_Uniform} or Theorem~\ref{Theorem_Posa_non_Uniform} by changing a condition for a given $i$.
-We start with Theorem~\ref{Theorem_Posa_r_Uniform} and we show it is impossible to strengthen it by changing a condition for some fixed $i=k$, where $1\leq k\leq \floor{\frac{n-1}{2}}$.
+We start with Theorem~\ref{Theorem_Posa_r_Uniform} and demonstrate that it is impossible to strengthen it by modifying a condition for some fixed $i=k$, where $1\leq k\leq \floor{\frac{n-1}{2}}$.

 Example~\ref{Example:Degree_Sequence_r_Uniform_k<r} shows the sharpness of Condition~\ref{Condition:Posa1} for all $k$, where $1\leq k <r$.
 The idea of this construction is to construct a hypergraph with a special vertex set of size $k$ incident with $k$ hyperedges only, therefore no Hamiltonian cycle.